nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf52/features.rst

 The |NCS| contains a USB device stack for the USB 2.0 Full Speed peripheral that is available on a number of the nRF52 devices.
 You can find the implementation in the Zephyr repository.
-See :ref:`zephyr:usb_api` for documentation and :ref:`zephyr:usb-samples` for a list of available samples.
+See :ref:`zephyr:usb_api` for documentation and :zephyr:code-sample-category:`usb` for a list of available samples.

 The USB stack requires the USBD driver for nRF52 devices, which is available as part of `nrfx`_.
 The nrfx repository is included in the |NCS| as a module of the Zephyr repository.